Yana-gitizen/Financial-Analysis-on-interactive-Power-Bi-Dashboard/README.md

 6) What is the Quick Ratio?
 7) What is the ratio of revenue to marketing cost?
 8) Which country has the highest Operating Costs?
-9) Determine the Cash Turnover Days and Inventory Turnover Days